midas-wyss/gedi/README.md

 GEDI was developed by Yuchun Guo, Ying Feng, Gabriel Eichler and Sui Huang at Children’s Hospital Boston, Harvard Medical School.
 This software is made available for non-commercial research use only, with permission from Children's Hospital, Boston.
 US and foreign patents pending.

 GEDI is currently hosted on GitHub by the [Predictive BioAnalytics](mailto:midas@wyss.harvard.edu) group at the [Wyss Institute](www.wyss.harvard.edu) and is provided `as is`.
-For user manual, settings, example inputs, please refer to the `HTML` files in this repository.
+For user manual, settings, example inputs, please refer to the `HTML` files in this repository or keep reading.

-Reference:
+If you decide to use GEDI in your work, please cite:
 Eichler, G.S., Huang, S. Ingber, D.E., Gene Expression Dynamics Inspector (GEDI): for integrative analysis of expression profiles, Bioinformatics, 19(17),2321-2 [[PubMed](https://www.ncbi.nlm.nih.gov/pubmed/14630665)]